 2. Allow the retractor to roll up the belt.
 You should hold the webbing end and guide it back into the retractor while it is rolling up.
-Insert the tongue plate into the belt holder.
+Neatly store the tongue plates in the recess on the ceiling and then insert the connector (tongue) plate into the slot located at the front of the recess.